ideenkultivierung/ngx-treeview2/projects/ngx-treeview2/README.md

 ## Contributing

-I am very appreciate for your ideas, proposals and found bugs which you can leave in github issues.
+I am very appreciate for your ideas, proposals and found bugs which you can leave in GitHub issues.
 Thanks in advance!